Join us for Advocacy Training Weekend

 April 5-8 | Washington, D.C.

-Join us April 20 for Compassion Peace and Justice Training Day at New York Avenue Presbyterian Church in Washington, D.C.
-Gather with your fellow Presbyterians as we look at how our church and our partners are confronting white supremacy and nativism while supporting refugee and migrant populations in our country and abroad.
+Join us April 5 for Compassion Peace and Justice Training Day at New York Avenue Presbyterian Church in Washington, D.C.
+Gather with your fellow Presbyterians as we look at how our church and our partners are working to organize for change.
 In plenaries and work shops we will look at the Church as movement and as well as ways to build movements for change.
 We will hear from inspiring leaders and learn about past present and future efforts to bring about a more just society and world.
-We will offer concrete tools for members and their congregations to address these urgent issues.
-We will learn how we build a unified public witness of subversive love amidst the abuse and hatred running rampant in our country.
+We will offer concrete tools and strategies for members and their congregations to organize and advocate in their churches and local communities.